paulrbts/blog/_posts/os/2017-02-20-secure-ssh-keys.md

 cd /etc/ssh
 nano sshd_config
 ```
-See, it says right at the top that it's from OpenBSD.

 These lines should be present but commented out (with a #).
 They may have a 'yes' there, so just make sure each line matches the following, i.e. delete the # if there's one there: